python-parsy/parsy/docs/methods_and_combinators.rst

       the string that was left over.

-   The following methods are essentially **combinators** that produce new parsers from existing ones.
+   The following methods are essentially **combinators** that produce new parsers from the existing one.
 They are provided as methods on ``Parser`` for convenience.
 More combinators are documented below.

    .. function:: desc(string)